influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/influx_d_b_out_node.md

 Available Statistics:

-* points_written -- number of points written to InfluxDB
+* points_written: number of points written to InfluxDB
-* write_errors -- number of errors attempting to write to InfluxDB
+* write_errors: number of errors attempting to write to InfluxDB

 ### Constructor